namecheap/ilc-sdk/README.md

 Ex: `Buffer.from('<meta name="description" content="Free Web tutorials"><meta name="keywords" content="HTML,CSS,XML,JavaScript">', 'utf-8').toString('base64')`

 HTTP status code from the primary app will be used to define HTTP status code of the requested page.

+#### App Wrappers

+If Micro Frontend has been registered as "App Wrapper" it can respond in a special format to forward SSR request to the target application.
+To do so app need to return `210` HTTP status code with following headers available:

+* `x-props-override` - Props which will override values returned by getCurrentPathProps() for target app.
+Ex: `Buffer.from(JSON.stringify(propsOverride)).toString('base64'))`

+See [wrapper application](https://github.com/namecheap/ilc-demo-apps/tree/master/apps/wrapper) in ILC Demo apps for sample use of the functionality.